isomerpages/nparks-heritagetrees/_about-us/Did You Know?.md

 <table><tbody>
 <tr><td style="vertical-align: middle" height="auto" width="60%" rowspan="1" colspan="2">
 <h4><b>First Heritage Tree</b></h4>
-The first Heritage Tree to be registered is the Kapok or <i>Ceiba pentandra</i> (HT 2001-01).
-It can be found at the traffic island of Toa Payoh North Flyover, Braddell Road.
+The first Heritage Tree to be registered is the Kapok or <i>Ceiba pentandra</i> (HT 2001-01) that can be found at the traffic island of Toa Payoh North Flyover, Braddell Road.
 <br><br><a style="color: #417505" href="/ht-2001-01">Click here to learn more</a></td>
 <td rowspan="1" colspan="1">
 <div class="isomer-image-wrapper">